yn2467/CC2025-yn2467/assignment3/README.md

 ### THE Solar Clock
 #### Creation Process
-To start a new paragraph, leave an empty line between two lines of text.

-This is a new paragraph.

 This week is me really challenging myself with for loops and all comparison and definition symbols.

 I started this project with an idea of me really insterested in astronomy, and decided to creat a solar clock myself.